DamianDaniel/borealOS/README.md

 ## Shell

-The project uses the `sh` shell by default, with the choice in setup to use the `fish` shell
+- The `sh` shell is set as the default shell
+- The `fish` shell is available as an option during setup

 <br>

-## Documentation
+## Planned documentations

-Planned documentation areas include:

 - Installation guide
 - Man pages